 The NHS sought to resume routine services over the summer, but some hospitals are now cancelling routine operations again, as beds fill up with coronavirus patients.
 Despite massive advances in treatment for Covid-19 and the rate of increase in cases being slower this time, the impact on patient care for other health issues is likely to be widespread over the winter, as services balance capacity and demand.
-While the NHS could reopen the Nightingale units that were set up in April (but largely unused), this does not address the chronic shortages of staff across NHS and social care.
+While the NHS has opened two of the Nightingale units that were set up in April (but largely unused), this does not address the chronic shortages of staff across NHS and social care.

 Additionally, the virus is putting pressure on health and social care services across the board.
 For example, a third more people are dying at home than prior to the pandemic, and more care for Covid-19 is taking place outside of hospitals.
 Although the impact of Covid is most visible in hospital services, most care takes place elsewhere.

 Analysis of data from the first wave, alongside the development of new data collections, research programmes and extended testing, are making a big difference to what we know about the second wave.

 Weekly survey estimates of numbers of cases are now available, but there is a time-lag in the results, so if rates of cases are growing, survey results will be below the true position.

 The second lockdown has been effective in reducing cases, but rates of infection are still high, and reducing more slowly than in the first wave.
 Even if rates continue to go down under the new tier system, it will take months to reduce the number of cases to the levels seen in July and August.
 In the meantime, a proportion of cases will result in people becoming seriously ill, being admitted to hospital, and in some cases dying.